-- 2. Pursuant to the City Administrative Directive21 (copy attached), City supported social media sites are maintained and updated by web stewards trained by Marketing & Communicationsthe PAO. - 3.
-Council Members should consult the Marketing & Communications PAO if they have questions regarding content on the sites.
+- 2. Pursuant to the City Administrative Directive19 (copy attached), City supported social media sites are maintained and updated by web stewards trained by Marketing & Communications. - 3.
+Council Members should consult Marketing & Communications if they have questions regarding content on the sites.
 City Council Members may maintain their own personal social media sites; City Staff does not maintain personal social media sites for Council Members.
 The information on Council Members' personal social media sites may be subject to the AZ Public Records Laws.